Telos-Project/XNN/README.md

 bio-analogous properties, which current models fundamentally lack, at the core of the architecture.

-The intention of this is that innate deliberation mechanisms may arise in processing, and it is precisely the element of deliberation, rather than merely attention, which renders the architecture a viable option for AGI, or artificial general intelligence.
+The intention of this is that innate deliberation mechanisms may arise in processing, and it is precisely the element of deliberation (initiation, hesitation, meditation, etc.), rather than merely attention, which renders the architecture a viable option for AGI, or artificial general intelligence.

 ## 2 - Contents